Motley Fool Stock Advisor Review: Is It Worth the Money?

 With compounding, this outperformance leads to significant differences in cumulative returns.
 That said, these results are also completely overshadowed by Stock Advisor's returns:

-Despite having returns roughly 3.2% per year higher than the S&P, the Nasdaq's returns are still lower than the results earned by Stock Advisor.
+Despite having returns over 3.2% per year higher than the S&P, the Nasdaq's returns are still much lower than the results earned by Stock Advisor.

 Stock Advisor pro and con summary